 Black Bayou Composition Award

 Each year, we present the Black Bayou Composition Award to the piece "that best reflects the connection between music and nature."
 Adjudicators outside of the NMB Festival staff help us determine the winner.
-This award is sponsored in part by Friends of Black Bayou.
-The winner receives $500 and a commission for the following year's Festival.
-Two runners-up receive $100 each.
+This award is made possible in part by the Friends of Black Bayou.
+The winner receives $500 and a commission for the following year's festival.
+Two runners-up each receive $100.
+Below are the composers and titles with notes from our past festivals.

 Aubade with Ashen Clouds, Scarlet Sky is a meditation of the west coast wildfires earlier this year.
 Although it was not my first time away from home, the experience of leaving my family in the wake of a pandemic, the ongoing battle against systemic racism, and a contentious election cycle on top of these fires only heightened my anxieties.
 Particularly in Oregon—my home state—these fires were the largest and most destructive since the Eagle Creek Fire of 2017.
 In the aftermath three years ago, I remember a collective feeling of hope and optimism; there was a sense that the treasured Columbia Gorge would be rejuvenated, and it eventually was.
 The forests and trails are not as verdant as they used to be, but the progression was a future that the community knew would become reality.
 Perhaps this is more a reflection of the international trauma we have all been affected by this year, but the previous hope was nowhere to be found.
 The images of the fiery sunrises and the clouds of ash devastated me.
 Because of my upbringing in Oregon, I have developed a deep connection to nature, and it pained me seeing such a beloved place burned to ashes again.